The Everyday of Life

 Gaziantep, Türkiye

-This man runs a small, automotive repair shop attached to the side of his home in the south end of the city of Gaziantep.
-A wood-burning stove anchors the living room while bottles of motor oil seem as perfectly placed in the cluttered space as any ornament, teacup, or propane tank.
+This man runs a small automotive repair shop in the eastern Turkish city of Gaziantep.
+The shop is attached to his home, connected to the living room where he sits now.
+A wood-burning stove anchors the room while bottles of motor oil seem as perfectly placed in the cluttered space as any ornament, teacup or propane tank.

-As you might imagine, he is the kind of person who is bothered by little and is at ease just about anywhere.
-If you were to spend time with him, you would also discover that this does not just apply to his physical surroundings but is his general disposition in life.
-He is more interested in art than politics, in his neighbours than his nation, and in what he has than what he has not. – We may not know the details of his life, but he is a warm, kind soul who will always welcome you.
+As you might imagine, he’s the kind of person who is bothered by little and who feels at ease wherever he goes.
+It’s his general disposition in life.
+Important things come first.
+He’s more interested in art than politics, in his neighbours than his nation, in what he has than what he has not.
+The clutter in his life is not deliberate, it’s just the way things fall.

 Gaziantep, Türkiye